-These will be provided as part of any successful grant offer, however as standard please be aware they will include:
+These will be provided as part of any successful grant offer, however as standard please be aware they will include the following:

 • The object must be put on public display for an appropriate period, having due regard to its sensitivity and care.

-• The award should be acknowledged on the appropriate label with the words “Conserved with the aid of a grant from the Leathersellers’ Company Charitable Fund”
+• The award should be acknowledged on the appropriate label with the words “Conserved with the aid of a grant from the Leathersellers’ Foundation”

 • On completion of the work, museums will be asked to supply a copy of the conservation report and relevant photography.